 After spreading our well-aged compost into all the raised beds, we started seeing hundreds of cucurbits springing from the soil.
 We saved one just to see what it would grow into… and whaddya know, we got more zucchini.
 I might have to start a neighborhood “U-Pick” of all our squash and zucchini this summer!

 A baby Bidwell casaba melon, all furry on the outside.

 And avocadoes!
 I’m seeing many more on the tree this year after not harvesting a single one last year — again, because of that now-exiled squirrel.
 I have good feelings about this year though.

 I hope every single one of these flowers blooms into a juicy lime!
 There’s already a tiny one fruiting on our dwarf Bearss lime tree, which we grow in a large Mexican maceta on the patio.

 Right next to the lime tree is a new planter we just built, which houses Red Malabar spinach seedlings and Sequoia strawberry plants.
 The Red Malabar is already starting to vine and its gorgeous red stems will eventually climb over our white wall.

-And finally, after what felt like forever and a day, one of my chili pepper plants has its first fruit.
+And finally, after what felt like forever and a day, one of my chile pepper plants has its first fruit.
 This is a Chinese Five Color pepper… only four more colors to go!
 Hopefully I’ll get more this summer!